nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.2.
 Finance Commands

 NUStorage supports the storage and manipulation of finance records.
-The following sections detail the commands related to finance storage, given in alphabetical order.
+The following sections detail the commands related to finance storage in alphabetical order.

 Commands in this section are best executed when you are in the finance tab.
-If you don not know how to switch to the finance tab, please refer to the [switch between tabs](#534-switch-tabs-switch) section for more information.
+If you do not know how to switch to the finance tab, please refer to the [switch between tabs](#534-switch-tabs-switch) section for more information.

 **NOTE:** that some of these commands only work for [stand-alone finance records](#8-glossary-and-terms) (i.e. finance records that are not attached to any inventory records).